secretflow/spu/docs/reference/pphlo_op_doc.md

 The dynamic shape version of SliceOp.
 Extracts a sub-array from the input array according to start_indices, limit_indices and strides.
-Expect start_indices/limit_indices/strides to be statically shaped and match the rank of the input.
+Expect start_indices/limit_indices/strides to be statically shaped and matching the rank of the input.

 See https://www.tensorflow.org/xla/operation_semantics#slice